Lunghua Civilian Assembly Centre: Description

-"The camp was large, containing seven concrete buildings, five large wooden barracks (originally built as stables by the Japanese), and numerous outbuildings.
-There were fifty nine dorms and 127 rooms for families."

-The buildings on the site were built orthogonal to each other on a 42-acre site.
+The buildings on the site were built orthogonally to each other, on a 42-acre site.
 The overall site was aligned slightly east of north.
 Therefore, in the description below, when a building is described as being built east–west it is more accurately described as ENE–WSW, and when a building is described as being built north–south, it is more accurately described as SSW–NNE.

 The Assembly Hall was the central building.
 North of it were the single storey wooden buildings A, B and C. These were built parallel to each other, with each having been built east–west and with Building A as the furthest north.
 South of the Assembly Hall, also built east–west, was the three storey Building F, which was the administration block.
 South of Building F was the entrance and southeast was the three storey Building E built north–south.
 East of the Assembly Hall was the three storey Building D which was an accommodation block for families, built north–south.

 West of the Assembly Hall and the wooden buildings were two ruined buildings built north–south and further west of the ruined buildings was the two storey Building G built east–west.
 Northwest of Building G, in the northwest corner of the site, was the single storey Hospital which was built east–west.
 The hospital dealt with malaria sufferers.
 Women who became pregnant were sent to a hospital in Shanghai then moved on to another camp for women and babies.
 Between Building G and the Hospital were the five Commandant's Staff Residences arranged around a square with three on the northern edge and two on the western edge.
 Building G was on the southern edge.